JeffMcClintock/GMPI/README.md

 # Silence Detection

 Silence flags are a feature to allow plugins to communicate that an audio signal is silent.
-The advantage to a plugin is that when it's input signal is silent - it may not have to do any work.
+The advantage to a plugin is that when its input signal is silent - it may not have to do any work.

 Adding only a few lines of code to our example plugin will enable the silence-flag feature.